FREQUENTLY ASKED QUESTIONS

 Q: What does it mean on your web site, "In Stock" on your list of products?

 A: This means the canneries are still shipping this product, these items are in stock and available.
 Every item and every order is subject to our current shipping times.
 All orders are filled on a first come, first serve basis.
-There are always thousands of orders being processed, which is why there are any shipping delays at all.
+There are always orders being processed, which is why there are any shipping delays at all.
 We can only fill so many orders so fast.

 Q: Doesn't "In Stock" mean you can fill my order right away?